We’re committed to your safety

 Karen moved to Austin in 1976, when music was playing on every street corner and nightlife extended until sunrise.
 She was a part of the counterculture that created the “weird” Austin everyone talks about and an owner of the original Waterloo Ice House on Congress Avenue.
 When you visit Rainey Street Burgers, you’ll notice the walls are decked with vintage show posters, most designed by famed local artist Danny Garrett.

 Co-owner Kevin Stockwell is no stranger to the restaurant business either.
 Kevin’s been known to serve a mean fried chicken sandwich.
+He's a trained gourmet chef and knows his way around the kitchen.

 MEET OUR MOST